terramate-io/terramate/docs/config-overview.md

 The `globals` block has no labels, accepts **any** attribute and *disallow* child blocks.

+For more information about `globals`, see the [Sharing Data](https://github.com/mineiros-io/terramate/blob/main/docs/sharing-data.md#globals) documentation.

 # generate_file block schema

 The `generate_file` block requires one label and have the structure below: